Telmatherina abendanoni

 Telmatherina abendanoni is a species of fish in the subfamily Telmatherininae part of the family Melanotaeniidae, the rainbowfishes.
 It is endemic to Indonesia where it occurs only in Lake Matano on the island of Sulawesi.

+Etymology

 The specific name honours the Dutch malacologist and mining engineer Eduard Cornelius Abendanon (1878-1962), who was the leader of the Central Celebes Expedition of 1907–1918, on which the type was collected.